Backpacks

 - Pegs.
 Yes, they are that strong!

-- First aid supplies I keep different type of products seperated in small bags, which are easy to recognize in these clear bags.
+- First aid supplies I keep different types of products seperated in small bags, which are easy to recognize in these clear bags.

 - General repair kits Again, easy to see what’s in which bag.
 Silicon repair, sharpners, clothing repair, tape & tie wraps, et cetera.